afep/globant-datachallenge/README.md

 ### API Specification

-I used swagger to make easy to understand the end points you can find in this service To access locally, please use this URL: http://127.0.0.1:5000/swagger/#/
+I used swagger to make it easy to understand the endpoints you can find in this service.
+To access locally, please use this URL: http://127.0.0.1:5000/swagger/#/

 You should be able to see a page like this: